Nitrux/bcf/README.md

   However, most of the time you'll want `,` to fill those arrays for you...

-- `,` appends its arguments to the content of the most-recently used group.
+- `,` appends its arguments to the array of the most-recently used group.

 The purpose of `bcf` is to give the user a simple syntax for